 She has worked in British theatre and television, and founded DNA puppetry & visual theatre in the UK.
-Following her Masters in Fine Art and Early Years Professional status award, she moved to Australia and became a founding member of Sensorium Theatre for special needs children.
+Following her Masters in Fine Art and Early Years Professional status award, she moved to Australia and was a Core Artist 2011-2015 of Sensorium Theatre for special needs children.

 Since then, she has travelled to Iran, Kazakhstan, China, Malaysia and Indonesia to work with young children developing internationally her ‘Imaginary Leaps’ methodology of action play research and storytelling.

 In 2013 she received funding for her Early Years Professional Development from CAN and Australia Council for the Arts to work with Indigenous & Emerging communities in WA.
 Rachel has developed Creative Play Program with the Art Gallery of Western Australia, the State Library of WA, Awesome Children’s Festival and Perth International Arts Festival.

 Being an Anthropologist and bilingual native speaker in Portuguese and Spanish, I have a high interest in multicultural education.
 Since I was a teenager I have involved and committed myself in a number of intercultural experiences either in South America and, most recently, in Australia.
 This early and strong call led me to a journey which I have never given up.